-- ☐ Provide Federal Partners opportunity to review and comment on the draft planning document(s) and reasonably address comments prior to publishing the documents and starting the public comment period.
-(Document in Outreach Log described in POP Companion 1.1) - ☐ Contact MPOs, RPOs, Districts TSDs/CPMDs, & key INDOT staff (LPA, Title VI, Communications, Environmental Services, Transit, Freight, and Mobility Teams) and make them aware of the planning | product to be published.
+☐ Provide Federal Partners opportunity to review and comment on the draft planning document(s) and reasonably address comments prior to publishing the documents and starting the public comment period.
+(Document in Outreach Log described in POP Companion 1.1) Date: □ Contact MPOs, RPOs, Districts TSDs/CPMDs, & key INDOT staff (LPA, Title VI, Communications, Environmental Services, Transit, Freight, and Mobility Teams) and make them aware of the planning product to be published.
 Ensure all questions and concerns are addressed and the outreach plan is understood.
-(Document in Outreach Log described in POP Companion 1.1) - □ Leverage INDOT's Communications and/or Title VI Teams to invite and encourage participation of Limited English-Speaking communities and utilize their resources if accommodations such as American Sign Language (ASL), foreign language interpreter, documents in an alternative format (such as braille, large print or in a different language), or other are needed. - ☐ Update the INDOT Planning website that will house the planning product/documents.
-Ensure all links are active, point to the correct documents/partner sites, and contact information is accurate. - ☐ Include the following on the website: - Information on what is the STIP or LRTP and links to documents, materials, and comment period/forms - Outreach materials written and presented in a reader-friendly format and easy to understand graphics/infographics, maps, and other. - Documents and materials with file size reduced as much as possible for easier downloads and accessibility for non-high speed internet connections (See POP Companion 1.2). - General description of what has changed or been updated in the documents and what input is needed. - Options for the public to view hard copies of the document (see POP Companion 1.3 for list), request physical copies of the document from INDOT, or print the document and materials themselves. - Explanation of why public comment/input is important, how to participate, options for providing comments, and a brief description of how comments are processes or handled.
+(Document in Outreach Log described in POP Companion 1.1) Date: ☐ Leverage INDOT's Communications and/or Title VI Teams to invite and encourage participation of Limited English-Speaking communities and utilize their resources if accommodations such as American Sign Language (ASL), foreign language interpreter, documents in an alternative format (such as braille, large print or in a different language), or other are needed.
+Date: ☐ Update the INDOT Planning website that will house the planning product/documents.
+Ensure all links are active, point to the correct documents/partner sites, and contact information is accurate.
+Date: ☐ Include the following on the website: Information on what is the STIP or LRTP and links to documents, materials, and comment period/forms Outreach materials written and presented in a reader-friendly format and easy to understand graphics/infographics, maps, and other. • Documents and materials with file size reduced as much as possible for easier downloads and accessibility for non-high speed internet connections (See POP Companion 1.2).
+General description of what has changed or been updated in the documents and what input is needed. • Options for the public to view hard copies of the document (see POP Companion 1.3 for list), request physical copies of the document from INDOT, or print the document and materials themselves.
+Explanation of why public comment/input is important, how to participate, options for providing comments, and a brief description of how comments are processed or handled.
+Date: ☐ Publish document on website and perform notification of public comment period per PPIP Chapter 2, Step 2.